aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/stop-resume-assignment/_index.md

 - **Incorrect file path** – Ensure `dataDir` ends with a path separator (`/` or `\\`) appropriate for your OS.
 - **Version mismatch** – Use the latest Aspose.Tasks for Java version to avoid missing enum values.

-## FAQ's
-### Can I use Aspose.Tasks without Microsoft Project installed?
-Yes, Aspose.Tasks allows you to work with Microsoft Project files without needing Microsoft Project installed on your system.

-### Where can I find more documentation?
-You can find detailed documentation [here](https://reference.aspose.com/tasks/java/).

-### Is there a free trial available?
-Yes, you can get a free trial [here](https://releases.aspose.com/).

-### How can I get support if I encounter any issues?
-You can get support from the community [here](https://forum.aspose.com/c/tasks/15).

-### Can I purchase a temporary license?
-Yes, you can purchase a temporary license [here](https://purchase.aspose.com/temporary-license/).

 ## Frequently Asked Questions

 **Q: How do I programmatically set a stop date for an assignment?**